nohiup/tymex_test/README.md

-- This is a basic currency convert app using Free Currency API from https://freecurrencyapi.com.
-Users can convert from a currency to another currency with the rate fetched using Free Currency API.
+- This is a basic currency converter app that uses the Free Currency API from https://freecurrencyapi.com.
+Users can convert one currency to another using the rates fetched from Free Currency API.
-- To implement and run this app: Basically run the apk file named CurrencyConverter.apk given in this repository.
+- To implement and run this app, simply execute the APK file named CurrencyConverter.apk provided in this repository.
 - Note:
-  - This app takes from 5 to 20 seconds in the beginning to fetch Currency List from Free Currency Database, so be patient and wait for it.
+  - This app takes between 5 to 20 seconds in the opening to fetch currency list from the Free Currency Database, so please be patient while waiting.
-  - I tried to create an app with multiple choice of Converter API, but most APIs require paid subscription plan to access all their features.
-So i made a temporary version with only one choice and can be extend in the future.
+  - I tried to create an app with multiple choices for Converter API, but most APIs require a paid subscription plan to access all their features.
+Therefore, i created a temporary version with only one choice,, which can be extended in the future.
-  - Biggest challenge was to find a free API.
+  - Biggest challenge was finding a free API.